 When you come to church, you will find

 SPACE TO PRAY.
 Our services include hymns, prayers, and time for silence, as well as Communion and sermons that connect our Scriptures to our lives.
+Each part offers a different part of an emotional life to reflect on.

 SPACE TO BE YOURSELF.
 Worshipers come from many different places, backgrounds, and perspectives.
 As you will see, we are black and white, women and men, young and old, liberal and conservative, gay and straight, single and married, from all parts of Westchester.